excaliburjs/Excalibur/docs/source/index.rst

 API Documentation
 -----------------

-Visit the `API Documentation <http://excaliburjs.com/docs>`_ section for full API documentation.

 The `master` branch API documentation is always available and up-to-date on our `Edge documentation site <http://excaliburjs.com/docs/api/edge>`_.

+Otherwise, see the TOC on the left to find the stable API documentation.

 Support
 -------